tdbowman/openAlt_W2021/USER_MANUAL.md

       - Import `json_dump_10k.csv` to the event_data_json table.
 3. Ignore steps 1 - 3 if you already have a database containing the Paperbuzz data dump.
 4. Execute this SQL command `DROP DATABASE crossrefeventdatawithmain`.
-5. Go to this directory: `crossrefEventData\SQL\CrossrefeventdataWithMain`
+5. Go to this directory: `crossrefEventData\SQL\CrossrefeventdataWithMain`.
     - Execute the SQL script `crossrefeventdataWithMain.sql` to create all 13 tables.
 6. If you are not using the root MySQL user account, you will need to change the user on line 28.
 7. Run `python paperBuzzMain.py` in your preferred terminal.